dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-items/creating-and-saving-msg-files/_index.md

 ## **RTF compression when setting the MAPI message body**

-In this section you will learn how to use RTF compression when installing the MAPI message body.
+In this section you will learn how to use RTF compression when setting the MAPI message body.
 RTF compression is intended to reduce the size of a message as well as the resulting PST (Personal Storage Table) files that Microsoft Outlook uses to store e-mail messages and other data.
 By using RTF compression when configuring the message body, developers can reduce the amount of memory needed to store e-mail messages or optimize network bandwidth when transmitting messages.

 For this purpose, there have been designed two overloaded methods: